iifl-logo

 (a) Liquid storage facilities for handling bulk storage of liquid commodities such as edible oils, petroleum products, bitumen, paraffins, liquid chemicals, with transfer via pipeline etc.

-India comprises a significant size maritime sector with 13 Major and 200+ Non-Major Ports situated along its 7500 km long coastline spanning 13 maritime States and Union Territories and a vast network of navigable waterways.
-The countrys maritime sector plays a crucial role in its overall trade and growth, with 95% of the countrys trade volume and 65% of the trade value of Indias International trade being undertaken through maritime transport.
+India comprises a significant size maritime sector with 13 Major and more than 200 Non-major Ports situated along its 7500 km long coastline spanning 13 maritime States and Union Territories and a vast network of navigable waterways.
+There are 125 berths across all ports in India that can handle vessels up to the size of Very Large Crude Carriers (VLCCs).
+The countrys maritime sector plays a crucial role in its overall trade and business development.

 Liquid storage tank terminal facility business is increasing in India amid challenges like increasing traffic and limited storage capacities.
-Tanks for storage of Edible oil, black oil, Bitumen, Chemicals, LPG, etc., has boomed in recent years.
-Bulk liquids consisting of Petroleum, Oil & Lubricants (POL), Bulk Liquid Chemicals, etc., feed a reasonable number of significant market sectors and industries such as petrochemicals, chemicals, synthetic fibers, power generation, food processing and pharma are in requirement of amicable handling solutions for the same.
+Construction of Tanks for storage of Edible oil, Black oil, Chemicals, LPG, etc. has increased gradually in recent years.
+Industries such as petrochemicals, chemicals, synthetic fibers, power generation, food processing and pharma are in requirement of amicable handling solutions for the same.

 As a result of such demands, the warehousing industry has emerged as a resilient asset class and continues to show an uptrend within the real estate sector.
 A lot of capital is also being allocated to the technological infrastructure of the warehouse, to ensure automation and efficient operations.

 Thrust to infrastructure development across sectors such as roads, ports, economic corridors, affordable housing, solar and wind energy is identified by the Government as an important lever to generate growth and employment.
 The governments impetus to the national infrastructure pipeline (NIP) is one of the examples.
 The Government has rightly recognized the need to lessen the burden of the budgetary support for the vast amount of funds required for infrastructure sector.
-The Government has emphasized the role of private investment and the PPP route for funding the developmental of infrastructural initiatives.
-Governments project DMIC (Delhi Mumbai Industrial corridor is covering the maximum area from MP and the companys 5 warehouses are now in the proximity of the corridor.
-The Indian warehousing industry accounts for around 15% of the total logistics market in globe.
-It is the second most important component after transportation and also expected to add more capacity in next two-three years.
+The Government has emphasized the role of private investment and the PPP route for funding the development of infrastructural initiatives.
+Governments project DMIC (Delhi Mumbai Industrial Corridor) is covering the maximum area from MP and the companys 5 warehouses are now in the proximity of the corridor.
+The year 2024 demonstrated robust demand across both established and emerging markets, with a combined absorption of approximately 60 mn sq ft across 20 warehousing markets in India.
+This growth is primarily driven by the consumption boom, with 60% of online purchases now originating from Tier II and III cities.
 The industry structure is highly fragmented especially the industrial warehousing segment with the un-organised players accounting for 70 to 75 percent of the total warehousing space.
 However, the logistics industry faces challenges such as under-developed material handling infrastructure, fragmented warehousing, multiple regulatory & policy making bodies, lack of seamless movement of goods across modes, minimal integrated IT infrastructure.
-In order to develop this sector, focus on new technology, improved investment, skilling, removing bottlenecks, improving inter-modal transportation, automation, single window system for giving clearances, and simplifying processes are being considered.
+In order to develop this sector, focus on new technology, improved investment, skilling, removing bottlenecks, automation, single window system for giving clearances and simplifying processes are being considered.
 The industry believes that the concerns are in process of being addressed.

 INDUSTRY OUTLOOK

 The Indian warehousing industry is set to grow at a CAGR of 8 to 10 percent and modern warehousing at 25 to 30 percent over the next five years due to various factors including anticipated increase in global demand, growth in organized retail coupled with increasing manufacturing facilities, presence of extremely affordable and desirable e-commerce options and growth in international trade.
-Agri spot market is on growing trend on all exchanges, including NCDEX, MCX and BSEs portal.
+E-Commerce is growing multifold and at the same time Agri spot market is on growing trend on all exchanges, including NCDEX, MCX and BSEs portal.
 Going forward, a responsive supply chain will be a combination of speed, cost and efficiency.
 Market and demand patterns are changing very rapidly and the ultimate strategy would be opting for agile supply chain management.

 India is the one of the largest importers of Bitumen and imports most of its Bitumen from United Arab Emirates, Iraq and Belgium.
 It is sure that in coming times, demand and supply for Bitumen Storage will enhance.
 Capacity to store Bitumen is limited in India as it requires insulated tanks, pipelines & allied infrastructure and skilled labour.
 Company is well placed to capitalize by initiating construction of tanks dedicated for storage of Bitumen.